AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

    >[!NOTE]
    >
-   >If, either:
+   >If either:
    >
-   >* you have selected a single page, that has never had any child pages,
+   >* you have selected a single page that has never had any child pages,
    >* or none of the pages in the folder have versions,
    >
-   >Then the display will be empty as there are no versions applicable.
+   >Then the display is empty as there are no versions applicable.

-1. The available versions will be listed:
+1. The available versions are listed:

    ![Restore Version - List of all pages in folder](/help/sites-authoring/assets/versions-restore-version-01.png)

-1. For a specific page, use the drop down selector under **RESTORE TO VERSION** to select the required version for that page.
+1. For a specific page, use the drop-down selector under **RESTORE TO VERSION** to select the required version for that page.

    ![Restore Version - Select Version](/help/sites-authoring/assets/versions-restore-version-02.png)